 The subject site is upland and adjacent to San Elijo Lagoon Ecological Reserve and highly visible from a number of public areas.
 Issues regarding the development relate to protection of sensitive resources and water quality impacts.
-Staff is recommending approval of the proposed development with conditions which require relocation of the proposed fence so that it will not encroach into the existing open space easement, the prohibition of grading activities from occurring during the rainy season of October 1st to April 1st of any year, installation of drainage and erosion control improvements, coloring of the fence and barn consistent with the surrounding natural environment, installation of landscaping that promotes natural non-invasive vegetation and protects visual resources, and preparation and implementation of a manure removal plan that protects nearby resources.
+Staff is recommending approval of the proposed development with conditions which prohibit grading activities from occurring during the rainy season of October 1st to April 1st of any year, installation of drainage and erosion control improvements, coloring of the fence and barn consistent with the surrounding natural environment, installation of landscaping that promotes natural non-invasive vegetation and protects visual resources, and preparation and implementation of a manure removal plan that protects nearby resources.